The Origins of My First Decorative Coffee Table Ideas

-Not all of my tables have featured sawmill blades.
-The first decorative coffee table I made when we returned to Alaska in 2000 was for a client in Fairbanks.
+Not all of my metal art tables have featured sawmill blades.
+The first decorative coffee table I made after returning to Alaska in 2000 was for a client in Fairbanks.

 I made the table legs and frame from locally sourced birch.
 The decorative tabletop features a circular design inspired by an idea that celebrates Denali National Park’s diversity.

 The moveable coasters represent the tracks of the animals depicted in the coffee table top metal art.